Marcel-TK/demo/README.md

 # demo

-this is just me trying to create a file on git hub and that can then clone to my local machine to see if it works the way I have wathed on Youtube vids
+This is just me trying to learn how to use git hub.
+I created a file on git hub thta I would like to clone to my local machine to see if it works the way I have watched on Youtube vids

 Let's see if gives me what I am expecting